Rafael Baca

-Rafael Baca Miranda (born 11 September 1989) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Cruz Azul.
+Rafael Baca Miranda (born 11 September 1989) is a Mexican professional footballer who plays as a defensive midfielder for Oakland Roots SC in the USL Championship.
+His past clubs include San Jose Earthquakes, Cruz Azul, and Monterey Bay FC.

 Career

 Early career

 Born in Tuxpan, near Morelia, Baca moved to California at the age of 7, and graduated from Ánimo Leadership Charter High School in Inglewood in 2007.
 While there he scored a total of 58 goals and received the Athlete Academic Award.
 Baca attended Loyola Marymount University (2007–2010), where he was a star player for the team.
 LMU won their first conference championship in school history in 2010 during Baca's junior season, in which Baca was named to the thirty player watch list for the Hermann Trophy.
 Baca captained the Lions in his final three seasons, and was named First-Team All-West Coast Conference those three seasons as well.
 A member of the LA Galaxy academy program while at LMU, Baca was not offered an opportunity with the club after he had graduated.